Introduction

 Key Test Execution Time Metrics:

-• Average test case execution time: The average time it takes to execute a single test case.
+Average test case execution time: How long does it take to run a single test case?

 6. Harnessing Test Automation Percentage

-• Percentage of automated test cases: The proportion of test cases that are executed using automation tools.
+Percentage of automated test cases: What percentage of your test cases are automated?

-• Percentage of automated test coverage: The proportion of the application’s code or functionality covered by automated tests.
+Percentage of automated test coverage: How much of your application is covered by automated tests?

 7. Tracking Defect Resolution Time